openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    terminal symbol

-Grammars can use the following additional symbols---sometimes called metasymbols---in the right-hand side of a grammar production along with terminal and nonterminal symbols:
+Grammars can use the following additional symbols---sometimes called *metasymbols*---in the right-hand side of a grammar production along with terminal and nonterminal symbols:

 -  Vertical line '\|' to specify alternatives.